-- Only hike.
-If you do not want to continue hiking after arriving at Jiumahua Mountain, you can take a battery car to Xingping for free.
+- Only hike, no raft: If you do not want to continue hiking after arriving at Jiumahua Mountain, you can take a battery car to Xingping for free.

-- Hike half of the route.
-You can choose each of the two sections: Yangdi-Jiumahua Mountain, or Jiumahua Mountain–Xingping to hike, and for the rest section, you can take a raft for replacement, but be prepared for extra fee.
+- Hike half, half by raft: You can choose either of the two sections: Yangdi–Jiumahua Mountain, or Jiumahua Mountain – Xingping to hike, and for the other section you can take a raft, but be prepared for a fee.

-- No hiking.
-You can take a raft to visit this section of Li River.
+- No hiking, just rafting: You can take a raft to see both these sections of the Li River.
 It costs a little bit more than hiking.

-There are several trails to do the hiking, and the most popular hiking route is from Yangdi to Xingping.
-The 22 km route from Yangdi to Xingping covers the essence of Lijiang River.
-It crosses Lijiang River three times and passes six nature villages.
+The most popular Li River hiking route is from Yangdi to Xingping.
+The 22 km route covers the essence of Li River.
+It crosses the Li River three times and passes six nature villages.
 The entire trip takes five to six hours by foot.
 Hikers come across many scenic spots, such as Langshi Scenery, Nine Horse Mural Hill and Yellow Cloth Shoal.

 This route is rougly divided into two parts, Yangdi-Jiumahua Mountain part and Jiumahua Mountain–Lengshui Ferry–Xingping part.